 Clearing – Frequently Asked Questions

 Fortunately, we’ve compiled a list of answers to key questions about Results Day, UCAS Clearing and Adjustment.
-If you don't find an answer to your question, go to Ask and our team of experts will be on hand to help.
-Alternatively, you can wait until A Level results day (Thursday 17 August) and submit your question to our live Q&A.
+If you don't find an answer to your question here, go to Ask and our team of experts will be on hand to help.

-Q. What should I be doing to prepare for results day?
+Q. How should I prepare for Results Day?

 A. Whatever your expectations regarding your exam results, you should have a contingency plan in place.